 There wasn’t even a tiny inkling of hope that our family would be debt free within ten years, let alone one!
 (In reality, we had about 6 years left on our loans, but I wasn’t even financially savvy enough to know that at the time.)

-Throughout the book, there were stories of families making extreme changes to their lifestyles and even getting second jobs or earning extra money from home, all for the goal of becoming debt free.
+Still skeptical, I picked up one of Dave Ramsey’s books at the library to find out what the buzz was all about.
+Inside I found stories of families like mine making extreme changes to their lifestyles and even getting second jobs or earning extra money from home, all for the goal of becoming debt free.

 However, there seemed to be absolutely no wiggle room in our budget, so even that small amount felt like a huge step.
 The cool thing is, even paying a tiny bit extra towards loans can really accelerate your journey to debt free in more ways than one.

 After taking that first tiny step, God multiplied our efforts.
 Just 3 months later, we paid off the smallest of our student loans.
 Suddenly we were on track to have all of them paid off within just 25 months.

 After paying off that first loan we were inspired to get even more extreme with our money saving measures to pay off our debt faster.

-9 Crazy Things We Did to Be Debt Free!
+9 Crazy Things We Did to Be Debt Free

-1. We cut our grocery budget in half.
+1. We cut our grocery budget in half

 And then we cut it even more.
-For a few months at least, I had to let go of my fixation on only feeding my family only organic foods for the sake of a bigger goal.
-But I developed a method to manage my grocery budget while still putting healthy natural foods on the table.
+For a few months at least, I had to let go of my fixation on only feeding my family organic foods for the sake of a bigger goal.
+But I developed a method to manage my grocery budget while still putting healthy, natural foods on the table.

-2. We developed a habit of making do with what we had.
+2. We developed a habit of making do with what we had

 When our french press broke, we brought our camping percolator in from the garage to make coffee on the stovetop instead of replacing it.

-3. I did whatever I could to make money from home.
+3. I did whatever I could to make money from home

 When our bath mat unraveled in the laundry, instead of running to Target for a replacement, we just used an old towel instead.

-5. When there was something we wanted, we saved up and shopped for great deals.
+5. When there was something we wanted, we saved up and shopped for great deals

-6. We did No Spend Month(s).
+6. We did No Spend Month(s)

 Oh and did I mention, there was no dishwasher?
-(First world problems, I know.)

-8. We were a one-car family.
+8. We were a one-car family

 With nothing in walking distance except wheat fields and a fire station, we didn’t get out much during this time.
 It was tough, but it was worth it!

-9. We stuck close to home.
+9. We stuck close to home

 Of course, this is just a sampling of all the things we did to get out of debt.

 …on a household income that (at the time we started) fit under the government’s low-income category for a family of four.
-And we did it all in 9 months.

 Since God is a brilliant storyteller, he just couldn’t let the chance pass to make His point with a flourish.
 We were able to make that last payment and be debt free exactly one year to the date that we lost our old home in a short sale.
 We could do nothing but stand in wonder at how far He had brought us both spiritually and financially in just one year.

-Faster than I can even believe, we cut 5 years off our debt repayment, and along the way we have achieved a huge new sense of joy and freedom.
+Faster than I can even believe, we cut 5 years off our debt repayment, and along the way, we have achieved a huge new sense of joy and freedom.

 What does this mean for you?